ahbarnett/BIE2D/README.md

   Bowei Wu - Stokes velocity extension from Laplace
   Gary Marple - matrix versions of global close evaluation quadratures
   Nick Trefethen - Gaussian quadrature
+  Jun Wang - 2nd derivs of Cauchy, Laplace SLP, and traction of Stokes SLP

 As of 2018, David Stein made a python implementation of most of BIE2D, including new fast versions of close evaluations, in his package [pyBIE2D](https://github.com/dbstein/pybie2d).

-### Installation
+### Installation and testing

 Download using `git`, `svn`, or as a zip (see green button above).